ppizarror/pygame-menu/docs/_source/advanced.rst

         def _draw(self, surface):
             """
             Draw the widget on a given surface.
-            This method must be overriden by all classes.
+            This method must be overridden by all classes.
             """
             # Draw the self._surface pygame object on the given surface
             surface.blit(self._surface, self._rect.topleft)